Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getProjects(asDataFrame=True)
 ```
-### Returns a list of accessible projects for the given vault.
+### Return a list of accessible projects for the given vault.

  * __asDataFrame `bool`__ returns the json as a Pandas DataFrame.